Updated: 6/17/2025

 A Precious Ecosystem

-Lost Maples’ location nestled within the shady canyons of the Texan hill country has allowed the maples to flourish, lending the park its incredible beauty and cementing its reputation as a state and national treasure.
+Lost Maples’ location nestled within the shady canyons of the Texas hill country has allowed the maples to flourish, lending the park its incredible beauty and cementing its reputation as a state and national treasure.

 Bigtooth maples have shallow roots across rocky, sandy footholds, making them vulnerable to being damaged by those who wander off marked paths.
-The park is beautiful and may invite many visitors throughout the year, but in order to maintain its beauty for many years to come, visitors must stay on designated trails and cannot climb any rocks or trees which have been marked as off-limits.
+The park is beautiful and may invite many visitors throughout the year, but in order to maintain its beauty for many years to come, visitors must stay on designated trails and cannot climb any rocks or trees that have been marked as off-limits.
 Beyond the long-term ecological concerns of trampling on protected areas of the park, the terrain is rough and may include sheer drops.

 Lost Maples can create unforgettable memories for the entire family, making it among the best state parks in central Texas.
 With so many other parks to choose from, however, the choice might be a difficult one for each individual.
 We encourage you to visit these parks for yourself, as well as the many others across Texas, and choose for yourself!